3.4. Measures of Variability - Interquartile Range and Five-Number Summary

 Sample Percentiles

-For a number \(p\) between 0 and 100, the \(p\) th sample percentile of a variable is the value such that \(p\%\) of observations are less than or equal to that value.
+For a number \(p\) between 0 and 100, the \(p\)-th sample percentile of a variable is the value such that \(p\%\) of observations are less than or equal to that value.
 For example:

-• The 10th percentile is a value such that 10% of observations are less than or equal to it.
+• The 10th percentile is a value such that 10% of all observations are less than or equal to it.

 Sample Quartiles

-Sample quartiles are the three special percentiles which divide the data into four equally sized parts, each containing approximately 25% of the data points.
+Sample quartiles are three special percentiles which divide the data into four equally sized parts, each containing approximately 25% of the data points.
 They consist of

 • \(Q_1\) (first quartile): The 25th percentile